 - Multi-tasking while driving

 How Does Distracted Driving Affect Insurance?

-For starters, you getting into an at-fault accident will almost always make your insurance premium go up, simply because your insurance company now deems you a higher-risk driver.
+For starters, getting into an at-fault accident will almost always make your insurance premium go up, simply because your insurance company now deems you a higher-risk driver.
 Distracted driving is no exception.
-Even if you avoid an accident but you get a ticket for distracted driving, you’re susceptible to those increases in insurance.
+Even if you avoid an accident but you get a ticket for distracted driving, you’re susceptible to an increase in premium.

 Protect Yourself From Distracted Drivers on the Road

 Avoiding distracted driving behaviors is a great way to be safe on the road, and car insurance is a great way to stay protected from the unexpected.
 Talk to your agent today to find the right coverage for you.